Customer area

 • control versions and revisions

-• integrate ERP, MES, and other business systems
+• integrate ERP, MES, and other enterprise systems

 • improve collaboration and productivity